 The function isn't suitable for standalone operation of a power supply, but optimal for power supply in conjunction with an electronic load, for example one from ELR 9000 series.
-The load acts as a sink for the rapid fall of the output voltage of the device enabling the output voltage progress to follow the DIN curve.
+The load acts as a sink for the rapid fall of the output voltage of the power supply enabling the output voltage progress to follow the DIN curve.

 The curve conforms to test impulse 4 of the DIN.
 With suitable settings, other test impulses can be simulated.
-If the curve in point 4 should be a sine wave, then these 5 points would have to be rebuilt in the arbitrary generator.
+If the curve in sequence point 4 should be a sine wave, then these 5 sequence points have to be transferred to the arbitrary generator.